Jake McLaughlin: Acting career

 After leaving the military, McLaughlin worked on a crab boat in Oregon and as a security guard at Universal Studios.
 He was living in Chico, California, doing concrete work and had only $200 in his checking account when he heard about the casting session for Paul Haggis's In the Valley of Elah.
 Being a former Dismount Infantry S.A.W.
 Gunner in Iraq in real life, he thought he would read for the role after hearing that Haggis was auditioning actual vets for several parts.

 After the success of his first movie, McLaughlin made minor roles in movies such as The Day the Earth Stood Still and Cloverfield.
 He appeared in episodes of The Unit and CSI: Crime Scene Investigation.
 He got his first major role on TV in 2009, when he was cast in the television remake of the Oscar-winning film Crash.
 In the following years he made many appearances on television.
 In 2011, he was cast in Warrior which was followed by a supporting role in Safe House.

 In February 2013, McLaughlin was cast as the male lead in Believe, a television pilot by Alfonso Cuarón which was picked to series in May 2013.
 The show premiered on NBC in March, 2014.

 In March 2015, McLaughlin was cast in the role of Ryan Booth on the television pilot, Quantico, which was picked to series in May.
 The show premiered on the ABC network in September 2015.

 Personal life

 McLaughlin married Stephanie in 2004.
-They have four children, daughters Rowan, Reagan, and Freya, and son Logan.
+They are parents to three daughters named Rowan, Reagan, and Freya and a son named Logan.
+They are soon to be parents to five children.